atif5/telegpt/README.md

 ```

 ## usage
 in the credentials.py file, replace the `OPENAI_API_KEY` variable with yours.
+[You can get it here](https://platform.openai.com/account/api-keys)
 You can also create your own telegram bot and change the `TOKEN` variable.
 After you manage your credentials, you can start the bot:

 ```python3 bot.py```